 Why Was My Motorcycle Accident Claim Denied?

-- Refuting causation and claiming that your injuries were caused by a pre-existing condition or were not caused by the accident
+- They believe your injuries were pre-existing and not caused by the motorcycle accident.

 To avoid parting with a substantial sum, insurance companies will often fight hard to deny your motorcycle accident claim.
 Having an experienced motorcycle accident attorney on your side is essential.
 Our attorneys will work to protect your interests and make sure you recover the compensation owed to you.